masogit/am-browser-doc/docs/features/insight.md

 Insight is a new type of report, Admin user and Power user can save their own reports.

-## Visible styles
+## Visibility
-There are two Visible styles:
+There are two visibility options:

-- Public(default):
+- Public (default):
-    All users, have accessing rights to Insight module, accept a published graphs report called **Overall** from user **Admin**.
-All changes user Admin made for **Overall** graph report will be synchronized for other users.
+    All users who can access the Insight module will have a published graph report called **Overall** from the **Admin** user.
+All changes Admin made for the **Overall** graph report will be synchronized for other users.
 - Self:
     Define your own graphs report.
-AM Browser allows you to attach or remove a graph from report, make a graph to be showed horizontally or vertically, bind two graphs in row and etc.
+AM Browser allows you to attach or remove a graph from a report.
+A graph can be displayed horizontally or vertically, you can also bind two graphs in a row.

 ## Display styles

 ![Viewer screen shot](img/insight-base.PNG)

-There are two modes to present report:
+There are two modes to present a report:

-- Flat(default): Displays Graphs on a single page as per designed layout.
+- Flat (default): Graphs are displayed on a single page as per designed layout.

-- Carouse: Automatically displays Graphs one by one every 10 seconds.
+- Carouse: Graphs are automatically displayed one by one every 10 seconds.

-(If interval of 10 seconds are too long to you, click arrow button switching to next graph manually.)
+If the interval (10 seconds) is too long to you, click the arrow button to switch to the next graph manually.

->Carousel or not Carousel display the Graphs of the switch category.
+>The Graphs of the switch category are displayed.

 ## Category
 ![Viewer screen shot](img/tab.PNG)

-Based on your business requirement, you can create different category as tabs.
+Based on your business requirement, you can create different categories as tabs.

-To create a new category, enable Edit mode and then click **+** button to add a new tab.
+To create a new category, enable the Edit mode and then click the **+** button to add a new tab.

-To rename a category, in the Edit mode, double click the tab name to enter a new name.
+To rename a category, in the Edit mode, double-click the tab name to enter a new name.

-To remove a category, in the Edit mode, click **X** button.
+To remove a category, in the Edit mode, click the **X** button.